micahwedemeyer/slate/source/index.html.md

 app.use(wrenchmodeExpress());
 ```

-(Coming soon...
-We're still in the submission process with our Addon)
+(Be patient with any issues, we're still in the submission process with our Addon)

-Add the Wrenchmode Addon in the Heroku interface.
+Add the Wrenchmode Addon via the Heroku CLI.
 Then install the middleware layer.
 For Ruby/Rack, this means a Rubygem.
 For NodeJS/Express, this means an npm package.
 Finally, make sure to include the middleware layer in your application.

+Once everything is installed, you can go to your Heroku dashboard and click on the Wrenchmode link to log into your Wrenchmode dashboard.
+From there you can turn Wrenchmode on and off for your project.

 # Manual Installation (non-Heroku)